code-423n4/2023-12-revolutionprotocol/README.md

 - Voting power and delegation work as intended according to [Votes](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/utils/Votes.sol) without enabling any form of transferability.

 ### Creator payments
-- The TokenEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.
+- The ERC20TokenEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.

 - The AuctionHouse should always pay only creator(s) of the CultureIndex art piece being auctioned and the owner.

-- The TokenEmitter should always pay the `creatorsAddress`.
+- The ERC20TokenEmitter should always pay the `creatorsAddress`.

 - ETH and ERC20 transfer functions are secure and protected with reentrancy checks / math errors.